geocyt/geocyt/README.md

 ## What I do
 - Currently building infrastructure on AWS, AZURE with Terraform
-- Implement CICD with GitHub Actions and AWS Pipeline to eliminating 90% of errors
+- Implement CICD with GitHub Actions and AWS Pipeline eliminating 90% of errors
 - Write python scripts to automate manual tasks
-- Write cross-platform mobile code with Flutter
+- Write cross-platform code with Flutter
-- Containerize applications reducing to server costs
+- Containerize applications to reduce to server costs

 ## Builds